undertherain/undertherain.github.io/content/blog/2023/pycontextfree/index.en.md

 ---
-title: "Generative Art with Pycontextfree"
+title: "Generative art with pycontextfree"
 date: 2023-06-05
 description: "Pythonic generative art tool"
 summary: "this is summary"